-An account of particular mysteries and myths pertains to the history of religions and of literature.
-But a genetic account of the radical meaning of mystery and myth, of their significance and function, of the grounds of their emergence, survival, and disappearance, can hardly be omitted in a contemporary metaphysics.
-Myth is a prominent category in Conte's notion of three stages in men's development, in Schelling's later philosophy, in E.Cassirer's Philosophy of Symbolic Forms, in P. Tillich's views on religion and theology, in R. Bultmann's principles of New Testament interpretation.
-Mystery is a notion that plays a fundamental role in the philosophy of Gabriel Marcel and in widely different ranges of religious reflection.
-Finally, while we have been engaged in indicating the character of explicit metaphysics, we also have acknowledged prior stages of latent and of problematic metaphysics; and naturally enough there arises the question whether mystery and myth are cognate to these earlier stages and whether they vanish in the measure that the earlier stages are transcended.
+An account of particular mysteries and myths pertains to the history of religions and of literatures. the radical meaning of a genetic account of west is many by my stery and myth, of their significance and function, of the grounds of their emergence, and survival, and disappearance, can hardly be omitted in a contemporary metaphysics.
+Myth is a prominent category in Comte's notion of three stages in man's development, in Schelling's later philosophy, in E. Cassirer's Philosophy of in R. Bultmann's principles of New Testament interpretation.
+Symbolic Forms, in P. Tillich's views on religion and theology, ^ the philosophy Mystery is a notion that plays a fundamental role in thought and in widely different ranges of religious reflection. of Gabriel Marcel Finally, while we have been engaged in indicating the character of explicit metaphysics, we also have acknowledged prior stages of latent and of problematic metaphysics; and naturally enough there arises the question whether mystery and myth are cognate to these earlier states and wet whether they vanish in the measure that the earlier stages are transcended.
+First, then, our analysis forces us to recognize the paradoxical category of the "known unknown."
+For we have equated being with the objective of the pure desire to know, with what is to be known through the totality of intelligent and reasonable answers.
+But, in fact, our questions outnumber our answers, so that we know of an unknown through our xx unansswered questions.
+Secondly, man's concrete being involves a 2) principle of succession of levels of higher integration and a correspondence between otherwise coincidental manifolds on each lower level with systematizing forms on the next higher level.
+Moreover, these higher integrations on the organic, psychic, and intellectual levels are not static but dynamic systems; they are systems on the move; their successive stages are related.